wenqing/post_process_ogs5/README.md

    STEPS 1

 ```
-a number of binary files of nodal varariables are generated after a parallel computation.
+A number of binary files of nodal varariables are generated after a parallel computation.
 The files names take the form as
 ```
 [input file name]_[process name]_domain_node_value_header.txt
 [input file name]_[process name]_domain_variables.bin